apache/airflow/docs/howto/operator/gcp/automl.rst

     :start-after: [START howto_operator_list_dataset]
     :end-before: [END howto_operator_list_dataset]

-To delete a model you can use :class:`~airflow.contrib.operators.gcp_automl_operator.AutoMLDatasetDeleteOperator`.
+To delete a model you can use :class:`~airflow.contrib.operators.gcp_automl_operator.AutoMLDeleteDatasetOperator`.
 The delete operator allows also to pass list or coma separated string of datasets ids to be deleted.

 .. exampleinclude:: ../../../../airflow/contrib/example_dags/example_gcp_automl_operators.py